MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ## Strategies for creating DLP policies

-As an administrator taking over an environment or starting to support use of PowerApps and Power Automate DLP policies should be something you evaluate and create within the first 30 days.
+As an administrator taking over an environment or starting to support use of Power Apps and Power Automate DLP policies should be something you evaluate and create within the first 30 days.
 This ensures a base set of policies are in place before too many users start creating connections that might violate your policies.

 For smaller environments where the users are highly capable and are trusted you could start out with no DLP policies taking only the default options.
 This is the most flexible option and can be changed at any time.
 Keep in mind introducing more restrictive policies later could conflict with existing assets.
 These conflicts could have business impact when existing apps and flows stop working until either the app / flow is brought into compliance or the DLP policy relaxed.